Actor Jeremy Renner says he broke more than 30 bones in snowplow accident - ExBulletin

 Those 30+ broken bones will mend, grow stronger, just as the love and connection with family and friends grows deeper.

-Renner was clearing snow for a neighbor near his home in Reno, Nevada, when he was run over by a PistenBully snowplow, which weighs at least 7 tons, the Washoe County Sheriff said. , Darin Balaam, at a press conference shortly after the accident on New Year’s Day.
+Renner was clearing snow for a neighbor near his home in Reno, Nevada, when he was run over by a PistenBully snowplow, which weighs at least 7 tons, the Washoe County Sheriff said. , Darin Balaam, at a press conference shortly after the crash on New Years Day. .

-The star had gone to speak to a family member when the plow started rolling towards him, Balaam said, adding that Renner was run over when he tried to get into the driver’s seat to stop it.
+Renner had gone to speak to a family member when the plow started rolling towards him, Balaam said, adding that Renner was knocked down when he tried to get into the driver’s seat to stop it.

-Neighbors helped him as he waited 40 minutes for first responders to arrive on the scene due to weather conditions, Balaam said.
+Neighbors helped him as he waited 40 minutes for first responders to arrive due to weather conditions, Balaam said.

 Renner suffered blunt chest trauma and orthopedic injuries, his representative Sam Mast said at the time, adding that Renner was in critical but stable condition when he was treated in intensive care.